mdevaluate/mdevaluate/doc/contribution.rst

 atoms.py
 ........

-Definition of the ``Atom`` class and related stuff for atom selection and information.
+Definition of the ``Atom`` class and related functions for atom selection and information.

 autosave.py
 ...........